 Whether you are anticipating an uncontested or a contested divorce, your divorce attorney can also advocate for your rights throughout the legal process, from financial matters like property division and support to issues involving the allocation of parental responsibilities.
 Illinois divorce law is complicated, and you should not attempt to handle your case on your own.

 Are you considering divorce?
 Have you already begun the divorce process but require assistance with your case?
 The divorce lawyers in Cook County at our firm can begin working on your divorce today.
-Contact the Arami Law Office to learn more about the services we provide in Chicago and throughout Cook County.
+Contact Arami Law, Inc. to learn more about the services we provide in Chicago and throughout Cook County.

 To request a consultation, please fill out all fields, and we will follow up with you